alpaka-group/llama/documentation/pages/user/mappings.rst

         DatumDomain
     >;

-This mapping needs to be ininstantiated with the run time user domain size and an optional mapping specific parameter:
+This mapping needs to be instantiated with the run time user domain size and an optional, mapping specific parameter:

 .. code-block:: C++